sdnfv/openNetVM/examples/l3switch/README.md

 Layer 3 Switch
 ==
-l3switch is an NF based on the dpdk [l3fwd example](https://doc.dpdk.org/guides/sample_app_ug/l3_forward.html) that leverages the openNetVM's flow director API.
+l3switch is based on DPDK's [l3fwd example](https://doc.dpdk.org/guides/sample_app_ug/l3_forward.html) that leverages the openNetVM's flow director API.
+This NF has two modes, exact match and longest prefix match.
+In longest prefix match mode, a lookup matches a packet to a destination port.
+The lookup is based on the destination IP address.
+In exact match mode, a lookup is is based on the packet 5-tuple i.e. destination and src of the packets port and IP.

+Hash entry number refers to the number of flow rules when running in exact match mode.

 Compilation and Execution
 --